keith471/551_proj_3/project_code/README.md

 ## Convolutional neural net (using libraries)

-The CNN can be ran directly (kerascnn.py) as long as all libraries are installed (numpy, theano or tensorflow, keras, skimage)
+The CNN can be ran directly (kerascnn.py) as long as all libraries are installed (numpy, theano or tensorflow, keras, skimage).
-Name under which to save CNN model can be changed in line 151 Most recent model is automatically saved, so the process can be stopped at any time.
+Name under which to save CNN model can be changed in line 151.
+Most recent model is automatically saved, so the process can be stopped at any time.
 Model parameters (lines 33 to 45) may be changed at will.
 Commented out code in lines 125 to 145 may be ignored, it was used to produce prediction result csv files.